bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ## Reorganization of the distributed sequence representation with consolidation

-In order to evaluate the reorganization of sequence representation after consolidation at the group level, the consolidated and new sequences searchlight Mahalanobis distance maps from all participants were submitted to pairwise t-test, assessing signficance by permutation testing (n=10000) with TFCE (@fig:contrast_cons_new_crossnobis_map).
+In order to evaluate the reorganization of sequence representation after consolidation at the group level, the consolidated and new sequences' searchlight Mahalanobis distance maps from all participants were submitted to pairwise t-test, assessing signficance by permutation testing (n=10000) with TFCE (@fig:contrast_cons_new_crossnobis_map).
-Discriminability is found to be significantly higher for consolidated sequences in bilateral putamen, posterior cingulate and parietal cortices, ispilateral cerebellum lobule IX, contralateral caudate nuclei, thalamus, cerebellum Crus I, ventral and dorsal premotor, supplementary motor, insular, and dorsolateral prefrontal cortices.
+Discriminability is found to be significantly higher for consolidated sequences in bilateral putamen, thalamus as well as frontal, anterior insular, posterior cingulate and parietal cortices, ispilateral cerebellum lobule IX, contralateral caudate nuclei, cerebellum Crus I, ventral and dorsal premotor, supplementary motor, insular, and dorsolateral prefrontal cortices.
-Conversely, the representation strength decreases for consolidated sequences in bilateral hippocampus and ipsilateral body of the caudate nuclei.
+Conversely, the representation strength decreases for consolidated sequences in bilateral hippocampus as well as ipsilateral body of the caudate nuclei and subthalamic nuclei.
 Hence, while striatal activity patterns differentiating newly acquired sequences exists in contralateral putamen and bilateral caudate (@fig:new_crossnobis_map), these distances are significantly larger for consolidated sequences in motor regions of bilateral putamen.

 ![Group searchlight contrasts of cross-validated Mahalanobis distance between consolidated and newly trained sequences (z-score thresholded at $p<.05$ TFCE-cluster-corrected) ](../../results/crossnobis_tfce/contrast_cons_new_crossnobis_tfce_map.pdf){#fig:contrast_cons_new_crossnobis_map}